 “Every time you stop a school, you will have to build a jail.
 What you gain at one end you lose at the other.
 It’s like feeding a dog on his own tail.
 It won’t fatten the dog.” – Speech, November 23, 1900

 Churchill on the evil men and nations do:

 “So now the Admiralty wireless whispers through the ether to the tall masts of ships, and captains pace their decks absorbed in thought.
 It is nothing.
 It is less than nothing.
 It is too foolish, too fantastic to be thought of in the twentieth century.
 Or is it fire and murder leaping out of the darkness at our throats, torpedoes ripping the bellies of half-awakened ships, a sunrise on a vanished naval supremacy, and an island well-guarded hitherto, at last defenceless?
 No, it is nothing.
 No one would do such things.
 Civilization has climbed above such perils.
 The interdependence of nations in trade and traffic, the sense of public law, the Hague Convention, Liberal principles, the Labour Party, high finance, Christian charity, common sense have rendered such nightmares impossible.
 Are you quite sure?
 It would be a pity to be wrong.
 Such a mistake could only be made once—once for all.”

-Image of Twain aboard ship – origin unknown.
+Image of Twain aboard ship, on the Pacific – origin unknown.
 Image of Winston S. Churchill, Time Magazine’s Man of the Year for 1941, copyright 1941 by Time Magazine.